philwilkes/TLS2trees/README.md

 Krisanski, S.; Taskhiri, M.S.; Gonzalez Aracil, S.; Herries, D.; Turner, P. Forest Structural Complexity Tool - An Open Source, Fully-Automated Tool for Measuring Forest Point Clouds.
 Remote Sens.
 2021, XX, XXXX. https://doi.org/XX.XXXX/rsXXXXXXXX

+## Acknowledgements
+This research was funded by the Australian Research Council - Training Centre for Forest Value (University of Tasmania, Australia).

+Thanks to my supervisory team Assoc.
+Prof Paul Turner and Dr. Mohammad Sadegh Taskhiri from the eLogistics Research Group and Dr. James Montgomery from the University of Tasmania.

+Thanks to Susana Gonzalez Aracil and David Herries from Interpine Group Ltd. (New Zealand), who provided a number of the raw point clouds and plot measurements used during the development and validation of this tool.

 ## Contributing